Faux Pas, Spirits and Keeping Cremated Ashes in the Home

 Other reasons for keeping ashes in a home are widely varied.

 - It could be a cultural practice.
 A Chinese family I know has a small shrine in their home for urns.
 They honor their ancestors with daily offerings of fresh fruit and rice.
 Other Asian cultures have similar rituals.

 - Sometimes keeping ashes at home is simply due to uncertainty, such as unresolved feelings of grief and loss, making it difficult for the survivors to make decisions.

 - Conflicting opinions among family members about where to bury or scatter the ashes is another reason.
 Until the time comes when a consensus is reached, the ashes remain in the home.

-- Then there’s personal preference and preplanning.
-As told on TheGuardian.com, Bob Champion of Somerset, England, says that his wife’s ashes rest in a double wooden urn that sits atop their bed’s headboard just above where she slept.
+- Then there's personal preference and preplanning.
+As reported on TheGuardian.com, Bob Champion of Somerset, England, says that his wife's ashes rest in a double wooden urn atop their bed's headboard just above where she slept.
 To a casual observer, the urn seems unobtrusive, looking much like a jewelry box or part of the furniture.
-When he dies, his ashes will be mixed with his wife’s ashes in the companion urn.
+When he dies, his ashes will be mixed with his wife's in the companion urn.

-- And, then there’s the possibility of a tangible connection to the spirit who may want to be in touch!
+- Finally, there's the possibility of a tangible connection to the spirit who may want to be in touch.